tadahayamiz/PointHistTwins/README.md

     │
     ├── data                <- a sample data and config file
     │
-    └── ihbt               <- Source code for use in this project
+    └── phtwins               <- Source code for use in this project
         ├── __init__.py     <- Makes src a Python module
         │
         ├── main.py         <- main CLI for this module
         │
-        ├── ihbt.py         <- a Python module
+        ├── core.py         <- a Python module
         │
         └── src             <- src for this module